 Rail signals and rail crossings can be controlled with function traci.trafficlight.setRedYellowGreenState.
 They can also be switched off with traci.trafficlight.setProgram(tlsID, "off").
 In either case, normal operations can be resumed by reactivating the default program "0": traci.trafficlight.setProgram(tlsID, "0").

 Trains can be controlled just like cars by using the traci.vehicle functions.
+Furthermore the following functions are available for rail signals:

 The length of railway carriages, locomotive and the gap between the carriages can be configured using the following generic vType parameters: